FahadMajed/deek/README.md

 ## Features

-- Automatically detects the user's location and schedules local push notifications for prayer times.
+- Schedule Alarms: Automatically detects the user's location and schedules local push notifications for prayer times.
-- Allows users to set custom notification times and choose which prayers to receive notifications for.
+- Minutes Variation: Allows users to set custom notification times and choose which time to receive notifications in.-
-- Provides a list of prayer times for the user's location.
-- Displays a countdown timer for the next prayer time.
+- Be Aware: Displays a countdown timer for the next prayer time.

 ## Technologies Used